Astroth1984/Redux-Cheatsheet/README.md

 ## State management with Redux

 In a real world project, let's imagine we have an `Update.jsx` component, where we update the user value and we want that the updated value used by all the React components who render `user` object.

-So in the *UpdateComponent* :
+### Update.jsx

 ````javascript
  import { useState } from 'React';